Tekkaman Blade: Tekkaman Blade

 In the United Earth Year 192, Earth is under attack from an alien race known as the Radam, which consists of bug-like monsters and armored warriors known as Tekkamen.
 The Radam's spaceship lies dormant on the dark side of the Moon where the Radam wait for it to be repaired.

 Fighting against the Radam is a special defense force called the Space Knights.
 The group consists of Heinrich von Freeman, the group's commander; Noal Vereuse, the pilot of the Space Knights' ship Blue Earth; Aki Kirasagi, the Blue Earth's navigator; Milly, the communications operator; Levin, a computer mechanic; and Honda, the group's mechanic.

 Before the start of the Radam invasion, the exploration ship Argos discovered the dormant Radam spaceship in the outer rings of Saturn.
 While exploring the ship, the crew were captured by pods and converted into Tekkamen.
-Before he was fully converted, Takaya Aiba (Tekkaman Blade) was freed by his father and placed into an escape pod; his father then activated the Argos' self-destruct.
+Before he was fully converted, Takaya Aiba (Tekkaman Blade) was freed by his father, Kozo and placed into an escape pod; his father then activated the Argos' self-destruct.
 The Radam crashed on the Moon and began their attacks on Earth.

 After spending six months drifting toward Earth, Blade bursts free from his escape pod and attacks the Radam forces, entering into a fight with Tekkaman Dagger (Fritz von Braun).
 After the fight, Blade crashes on Earth and is found by Noal and Aki, who take him back to their headquarters.
 Blade is initially hostile towards the Space Knights, but as time progresses, he begins to respect them for their dedication and develops a romantic interest in Aki.
 With Blade's help, the Space Knights begin to repel the Radam until Blade's transformation crystal is shattered during a battle with Dagger.
-Levin develops a battle robot named Pegas which houses the shards of Blade's crystal and enables him to transform again.
+Levin develops a battle robot named Pegas, which houses the shards of Blade's crystal and enables him to transform again.
 In his first transformation using Pegas, Blade challenges Dagger and kills him.